-You can ask UM Librarians to find any book or article in the world when we do not own full text access.
-Create an account through Interlibrary Loan (ILL) on the library's homepage to request print or digital materials.
-A shuttle brings books and other print items to the UM-Tupelo or UM-Booneville office Monday-Thursday.
-Articles are delivered electronically through your ILL account within 48 hours.
+UM Librarians can help you find any book or article in the world.
+For items we do not have full access to, you can submit an Interlibrary Loan request for that item.
+Set up your ILL account at libraries.olemiss.edu/interlibrary-loan to make requests.
+UM shuttle services deliver books to UM-Tupelo and UM-Booneville offices Monday - Thursday.
+Articles are accessible electronically through your ILL account within 48 hours.